Builtins

 Where:

-are values of typetype
+this_typeandanother_typeare values of typetype.

 Example¶